-A few features make up Content-Aware Layout as it is today and those include Responsive Resize, Padding and Stacks.
+A few features make up Content-Aware Layout as it is today, and those include Responsive Resize, Padding, and Stacks.
 These features together make it easy to adjust layouts, resize content and adapt your designs for dynamically changing content and copy.

-Interface designs today need to be dynamic and need to adapt to various different device and screen sizes.
+Interface designs today need to be dynamic, and need to adapt to various different device and screen sizes.
 Whether you’re designing for the web or for mobile devices, there is a good chance you’ll need to resize your designs at some point to test on various screens.
 Responsive Resize in Adobe XD helps you do just that.
-Either set the controls to Auto to have XD auto-magically adjust the sizing and placement of your content or override it using the manual setting and adjusting the constraints.
+Either set the controls to Auto to have XD auto-magically adjust the sizing and placement of your content, or override it using the manual setting and adjusting the constraints.

-Have you ever faced the challenge of reuse a button element and been forced to resize the button any time the label changed?
+Have you ever faced the challenge of reusing a button element and been forced to resize the button anytime the label changed?
 This process can be frustrating and tedious to ensure that every left and right, top and bottom pixel spacing is correct.
 However, worry no more, as Padding makes it easy to maintain these dimensions as text and content change within a group.
 Mirroring the behaviour found in CSS, Padding allows you to control the spacing between the content of a group and it’s background element.

-Building on the powers of Padding, Stacks are an incredibly helpful tool for creating dynamic layouts and rearranging content on the fly.
+Building on the powers of Padding, Stacks are an incredibly helpful tool for creating dynamic layouts, and rearranging content on the fly.
 With any group of elements selected, Stacks can easily be enabled in the property inspector to create a stacked group of content that can be reordered, added to, or removed as context changes.
 This works great in lists, galleries and more.
 Stacks also work great with components which means that you can create dynamically changing components with ease.

 5 Ways to use Content Aware Layout